-Most digital photo frames these days operate via their own apps and often link to popular photo storage services like Google Photos, Facebook, Instagram and Dropbox.
-They’re a breeze to set up, making it easy to see all your photos on a dynamic display.
+Most of the best digital photo frames these days come with their own apps and often link to popular photo storage services like Google Photos, Facebook, Instagram and Dropbox.
+And they’re easy to set up, making it easy to see all your photos on a dynamic display.
 Some brands even let you connect to multiple frames from a single app, allow designated contacts to contribute to your frame, and send new photos to the screen automatically via email or Wi-Fi.

 Our favorites come in a wide range of prices, sizes, resolutions and features, so it’s important to weigh how well each suits your needs before buying.
 We evaluated a number of the best digital photo frames, comparing image quality, ease of use, storage, social media integration, value and more to help you choose.

 Based on our testing, the Pix-Star 15-inch Wi-Fi Cloud Digital Photo Frame is the best digital photo frame for most people.
 At $199.99, it's not cheap, but you get a big, bright, clear display.
 You also get handy email features and integration with all the major social networks.
 Plus, you can stream music broadcasts directly from the frame to set a soundtrack for your slideshow.

 For the aesthetically inclined, we recommend the 9-inch Aura Mason Frame.
 It’s the same price as the Pix-Star, but it takes a completely different approach to the digital frame concept.
 The frame’s focus is on super high resolution images and the solid beauty of the frame casing as opposed to bells.